oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-document-apex-ui/ai-document-apex-ui.md

     </copy>
     ```

-    replace *xnamespace* with your OCI namespace and *xbucket* with your file upload bucket where documents will be temporarily uploaded for AI analysis
+2. Replace *xnamespace* with your OCI namespace and *xbucket* with your file upload bucket where documents will be temporarily uploaded for AI analysis

     Create Package Body